How to Comp Like a Real Jazz Guitarist

 Simply play in half-notes.
 Many older musicians call this "playing in two, or will say "let's play in two for the first chorus."

 Did you know?
 You can get creative, and rhythmically displace the half-note rhythm around the bar to create variety.
-Here's a video about this...

-The Charlestons (aka "dotted-quarter, eighth")
+The Charleston rhythm (aka "dotted-quarter, eighth")

 Did you know?
 You can take that Charleston figure and displace it around the bar to create an almost infinite amount of rhythmic combinations.

-Jazz Guitar Chords: Intermediate
+Jazz Guitar Chords: Intermediate Level

 Your instincts, and rhythmic feel and your chordal vocabulary are improving.
 Now it’s time to add some more complexity to your playing.
 Here are some resources to get to work and add some more depth to the harmonic component of your playing.

-Comping on Blues
+Intermediate: Comping on Blues

 See our blues section here for our selection of recommended blues tunes.
-What’s more, the blues form (in a jazz context) is a great way to get playing with strangers at a jam session.
+What’s more, the blues form (in a jazz context) is a great way to start playing with strangers at a jam session.